rezabmirzaei/iac-demo/README.md

 ## Prerequisites

 Basic knowledge of Azure is required.
-In addition, you must have the follwoing installed and/or configured:
+In addition, you must have the following installed and/or configured:

 * [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/)